 Spending the least amount of cash during your travels is always advantageous, which is why Omio avails advance tickets to Bergamo to Rome travelers that are significantly cheaper when reserved a couple of months before the trip.
 Travelers who are flexible regarding travel dates are at a great advantage since they can score low-cost tickets, which are only available on specific days.
 Opting for the faster trains means you will have to part with a significantly higher amount of money instead of choosing the slower, cheaper Trenitalia trains.

-When taking a train from Bergamo, you have a couple of train stations you can depart from including Bergamo and Bergamo Ospedale.
-When you arrive in Rome, your train can arrive in train stations including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When departing from Bergamo, you have various train station options to start your route from including Bergamo and Bergamo Ospedale.
+When arriving in Rome, you can end your route in train stations like Roma Termini, Roma Tiburtina and Roma Trastevere.

 Here are some other resources that might have the information you need